MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-III-Delaware-River-Basin-Commission/subchapter-A-Administrative-Manual/part-401-Rules-Practice-Procedure/subpart-C-Project-Review-Under-Section-38-Compact/section-401.43.md

 (iv) DRBC conducts or is required to engage third parties to conduct additional analyses or evaluations of a project in response to a court order.

-(4) *Additional fees* - (i) *Emergency approval.* A request for an emergency certificate under § 401.40 to waive or amend a docket condition shall be subject to a minimum fee in accordance with paragraph (e) of this section.
+(4) *Additional fees*—(i) *Emergency approval.* A request for an emergency certificate under § 401.40 to waive or amend a docket condition shall be subject to a minimum fee in accordance with paragraph (e) of this section.
 An alternative review fee also may be charged in accordance with paragraph (b)(3) of this section.

 (ii) *Late filed renewal application.* Any renewal application submitted fewer than 120 calendar days in advance of the expiration date or after such other date specified in the docket or permit or letter of the Executive Director for filing a renewal application shall be subject to a late filed renewal application charge in excess of the otherwise applicable fee.